Leo On Wheels

 What is Leo on Wheels?

 Leo on Wheels (LOW) takes hands-on science exhibits and activities to junior high and middle schools around Utah.
-As students explore interactive exhibits, perform inquiry-based investigations and work in groups to solve problems, they learn science core content while developing creative and critical thinking skills.
+As students explore interactive exhibits, perform inquiry-based investigations and work in groups to solve problems, they learn physical science content while developing creative and critical thinking skills.

 While Leo on Wheels visits primarily 7th and 8th grade science classes, if time allows our educators are always willing to adapt the experience to other intermediate grades.